Konecranes Miami develops a niche market in the islands

 Well-traveled CXT arrives in Jamaica

-If the quick turnaround on Statia saved face for event organizers, Konecranes familiarity with shipping, logistics and customs saved the day for a Jamaica customer.
+If the quick turnaround on Statia saved face for event organizers, our familiarity with shipping, logistics and customs saved the day for a Jamaica customer.
 West Kingston Power Partners operates a power station on Jamaica that sells electricity back to the grid run by Jamaica Public Service.
 When Naresh Potopsingh, mechanical engineer for the West Kingston Power Station was given the task of installing an overhead crane in their workshop, at the top of his equipment list was a Konecranes 5-ton CXT crane.
 The power station had already purchased two other CXTs, used to overhaul the station engines.
 This newest crane would be used to maintain heavy items coming in for repairs, lifting pumps, heads, turbochargers and also lifting charge air coolers into an ultrasonic wash fixture.

 It should have been a simple purchase, but operating within the paradigm of an island nation can be a challenge.
 Peter Luciano, representative for Konecranes industrial crane products, fielded the order.